Skip to main content

 Program Structure

-• be under the direction of a Senior Executive
+• Operate under the guidance of a senior executive leader

-• Mix of rotations in specific departments as well as general assignments
+• Rotations in specialized departments and general assignments

-• Exposure to senior leadership and strategic thinking
+• Exposure to senior leadership and strategic decision-making

 Program Locations